versionone/VersionOne.MetaTrain/README.md

 * `cd VersionOne.MetaTrain`
 * `npm install -g nws`
 * `nws`
-* You will have to modify a few URLs in the `app.coffee` file if you want to use your own instance
+* You will have to modify a few URLs in the `app.coffee` file if you want to use your own instance and you'll need to grab your `ticket` value from your browser's cookies to update that too near the bottom of the file.

 # What to do